bugzmanov/nes_ebook/src/chapter_3_2.md

 Second, wouldn't it be more readable and convenient if we could group all "LDA" operations under a single `match` statement?

-Lastly, all we do is hard-coding Instructions spec into Rust code.
+Lastly, all we are doing is hard-coding Instructions spec into Rust code.
 The translation is a bit hard to compare.
 Keeping the code in some table form looks like a more manageable approach.

  <div style="text-align:center"><img src="./images/ch3.2/image_3_ideal_state.png" width="80%"/></div>